DavidMark24/EmployeeDirectory/README.md

 # Employee Directory

 ## Description
 A application that allows you search for your employees.
 Sorting through employees is a hassel.
-Now you can make it easy with this app.
+Now you can make it easy with this app!
-This app will aloow you to sort through name and birth year.
+This app will allow you to sort through name and birth year!

 ## Table of Contents
 * [Demostartion](#demostration)